 Moisture in its various forms is the primary cause of building failures; wind-driven rain, standing water, roof leaks, high indoor relative humidity, humid air leaks, frost, snow buildup against walls and interior condensation due to thermal bridging.

-A durable wall is energy-efficient and airtight, with an airspace between wall structures and exterior cladding to allow walls to dry.
+A durable wall is energy-efficient and airtight, with an airspace between wall structures and exterior cladding to allow walls to dry and allow us to install windows and doors correctly.
 The reason we make that connection between durability and efficiency is that energy loss often brings with it moisture damage in the following ways:

 - Humid air leaking from a poorly-sealed air barrier will mean greater heat loss; it can also leave condensation in wall assemblies that will lead to rot and mould.